-If you are wondering why I chose some of the herbs mentioned for my nieces cough; here is some helpful information about their medicinal properties:
+If you are wondering why I chose some of the herbs mentioned for my niece’s cough; here is some helpful information about their medicinal properties:

-Fenugreek – The seed part of fenugreek is a mucilaginous herb with affinity for the lymphatic and respiratory systems.
-It is an excellent herb to use for conditions involving excess mucus or phlegm such as asthma.
-It has bitter principles, saponins, which have a dissolving and loosening properties, which may explain why it has been used to dissolve thick or hardened mucus and aid in its expulsion from the body.
+Fenugreek – The seed part of fenugreek is a mucilaginous herb with an affinity for the lymphatic and respiratory systems.
+It is an excellent herb to use for conditions involving excess mucus or phlegm, such as asthma.
+It has bitter principles, saponins, which have dissolving and loosening properties, which may explain why it has been used to dissolve thick or hardened mucus and aid in its expulsion from the body.
 It may help expel toxic waste from the lymphatic system as mucus secretions come from the lymphatic system.
 Mucilage is also helpful in the digestive process.

 Garlic has been used for centuries for its antibiotic and its ability to help with dry coughs.
 One significant advantage of garlic is that the bacteria do not seem to build up a resistance to it as they do to many modern antibiotics; “garlic does not seem to produce such resistant strains.”
 This also makes it potentially effective against hospital superbugs.
 To make an effective garlic syrup, mince a clove of garlic and place in a small bowl; cover with honey and cover the bowl with plastic wrap; marinate overnight, then strain off the garlic and place honey in a jar.
 Take one tablespoonful upon awakening, then throughout the day, as needed.
 This can also be done by using red onion and garlic for colds, flu, and coughs.